Lucie Rose Donlan Rocks Lace-Up Swimsuit To Ring In Her 22nd Birthday

 Former Love Island star Joanna Chimonides also jumped in with a message.

 “HAPPY BIRTHDAY BABY!!
 (For the 3rd time) have the best day!
-Love you,” she wrote, using a string of face with tears of joy emoji.
+Love you,” she wrote, using a string of face-with-tears-of-joy emoji.

 In addition, model Jourdan Riane left a comment.

 “Happy happy birthday baby girl…. again!
 Lmao hope you have the best day!
-Love you,” they expressed.
+Love you,” she expressed.

 “Shame bout the other photo,” noted a fourth social media user, using the pleading face to show their concern.

 Lucie often shares photos of herself in various swimwear.
-And previously on January 26, she shared another snap of herself in a nude bikini with white lace accents.
+On January 26, she shared another snap of herself in a nude bikini with white lace accents.
 The lace was on her chest and on the back of her bottoms and added a feminine vibe to her look.

 The surfer opted for an unconventional ensemble, pairing the bikini with cowboy boots.
 She wore her hair down and rocked pink eyeshadow and dark mascara.